Burrell Communications Group: 2010s

-2013—Burrell launches Rising Tide, a Tide-sponsored aspirational social network for millennials looking for professional access.
-The program features hip-hop media mogul, Russell Simmons, sharing his wisdom with the young, professional audience.
+2013: Burrell launches Rising Tide, a Tide-sponsored aspirational social network for millennials looking for professional access.
+The program featured hip-hop media mogul Russell Simmons, who shared his advice with the young, professional audience.

-2014—Burrell scores a major win the 2013 Toyota Avalon "Only The Name Remains" campaign, starring Academy Award nominee Idris Elba.
-The campaign won a Gold National ADDY Award, an Official Webby Award Honoree, and was listed as the FWA Site of the Day.
+2014: Burrell launched the 2013 Toyota Avalon "Only The Name Remains" campaign, starring Academy Award nominee Idris Elba.
+The campaign won a Gold National ADDY Award, was an Official Webby Award Honoree, and was listed as the FWA Site of the Day.

-2019—Entrepreneur writer Christine Michel Carter named Burrell Communications Group as one of the largest global multicultural marketing firms.
+2019: Entrepreneur and writer Christine Michel Carter named Burrell Communications Group as one of the largest global multicultural marketing firms.

-Clients and awards
+Clients

-Some among their list of major clients have been using their services for over 30 years, among which are:
+Some of their major clients have been using their services for over 30 years, including:

-McDonald's, Comcast, Procter and Gamble, General Mills, SuperValu, American Airlines, Toyota, Lilly and Disney's Dreamers Academy.
-They've won major industry awards, including the Clio and a Grand Effie.